adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

 })
 ```

-After that, the `config(...)` method will be available to access the
+After that, both methods method will be available to access the configuration
-configuration properties in the following combination of parameters:
+properties in the following combination of parameters:

 1. `config('dot.notation.key')` - retrieves the value of the key or `nil` if
 the key is not found